wesmadrigal/GraphReduce/docs/abstractions.md

 ### DynamicNode
-A dynamic node is any node that is instantiated without defined method definitions.
-This is useful for doing automated feature engineering.
+A dynamic node is any node that is instantiated without defined methods.
+These are typically used for doing automated feature engineering.

 ### SQLNode
 A SQL node is an abstraction for SQL dialects and backends.
 This allows us to